August 24, 2022 Important News regarding students loans benefits: See left hand menu "New News."

 Your FAFSA information is transmitted to the California Student Aid Commission, the state agency responsible for determining initial eligibility for the Cal Grant.
 Entering students should also complete a GPA Verification Form found on the Commission's website.
 The deadline to submit your GPA Verification Form is also March 2.

-Yes, in order to be considered for any finanical aid (including loans) you must file every year.
-You can file for the 2020-2021 FAFSA beginning October 1, 2019 and the Priority Deadline is March 2, 2020.
+Yes, in order to be considered for any financial aid (including loans) you must file every year.
+You can file for the 2023-2024 FAFSA beginning October 1, 2022 and the Priority Deadline is March 2, 2023.

 The Expected Family Contribution (EFC) is the amount of money the U.S. Department of Education determines you can reasonably contribute towards your education for the year.
 It is the number used to determine your eligibility for financial aid and comes from the information you provided on the FAFSA and on the verification documents.